LINDA WERTHEIMER, HOST:

 MOSS: I'm really kind of thinking about who I want to work with.
 I want to work with people that are better than I am.
 I want to work with people that are going to teach me things that I'm going to learn from.
 So for me, I'm just looking to be challenged and to grow and to get better.
 You know?
 I still don't think I've really quite got it down, this acting thing.
 So I still want to work on it.

-WERTHEIMER: Elizabeth Moss' new film "The One I Love," came out on August 22.
+WERTHEIMER: Elisabeth Moss' new film "The One I Love," came out on August 22.
 Thank you very much for speaking with us.

 MOSS: Thank you so much.
 Thank you.
 Transcript provided by NPR, Copyright NPR.